 Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

-A transfer service from Paris (CDG and ORY) International Airports and Paris Train Stations to the center can be provided.
+A transfer service from Paris (CDG and ORY) International Airports and Paris Train Stations to the center can be provided for residential participants.
 All transfers must be pre-arranged.
 After collecting their luggage, students proceed through customs.
 A staff member of Paris Saint Germain Academy transportation department will be waiting for you outside customs in the public arrival area with a Paris Saint Germain Academy / Urban Soccer sign.
 From here students will be transported to their residential center.

 Regular Weekly Sessions: Flight arrivals on Sundays have to be between the hours of 13:00 (1:00pm) to 17:00 (5:00pm) (opening ceremony at camp around 17H (5pm)!).
 Flight departures on Fridays have to be after the closing ceremony which ends around 17:15 (5:15pm).
 Departure flight on Friday has to be between the hours of 17:00 (5:00pm) to 20:00 (8:00pm).
 Campers with departure transfers might miss the end of the camp closing ceremony.
 An additional charge might be incurred for flight/train times before or after the acceptable times mentioned above.